Kong/kongponents/docs/components/alert.md

 # Alert

-KAlert is used to display contextual information to a user (typically warning or error messages).
+KAlert is used to display contextual information to a user (typically additional info or error messages).

 <KAlert
   title="Important"